sysadmin-info/sysadmin.info.pl/content/en/blog/flash-emmc-onto-the-compute-module-4-with-usbboot.md

 ---
-title: "How to flash Raspberry Pi OS onto the Compute Module 4 eMMC with usbboot"
+title: How to flash Raspberry Pi OS onto the Compute Module 4 eMMC with usbboot
 date: 2023-07-16T13:45:00+00:00
-description: "How to flash Raspberry Pi OS onto the Compute Module 4 eMMC with usbboot"
+description: How to flash Raspberry Pi OS onto the Compute Module 4 eMMC with usbboot
 draft: false
 hideToc: false
 enableToc: true